FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 \end{array}
 $$

-The second way is to give three arrays that correspond respectively to the
-$x-$coordinates, $y-$coordinates and $z-$coordinates.
+The second way is to give three arrays that correspond respectively to the $x-$coordinates, $y-$coordinates and $z-$coordinates.

 The parameters of this command line are :

-* `:::freefem switch =` A string expression.
+* `:::freefem switch=` A string expression.
 This string corresponds to the command line `:::freefem switch` of TetGen see Section 3.2 of [Hang2006](#refHang2006).

-* `:::freefem reftet =` An integer expression.
+* `:::freefem reftet=` An integer expression.
 Set the label of tetrahedra.

-* `:::freefem label =` An integer expression.
+* `:::freefem label=` An integer expression.
 Set the label of triangles.

-In the string switch, we can't used the option `:::freefem p` and `:::freefem q` of tetgen.
+In the string `:::freefem switch`, we can't used the option `:::freefem p` and `:::freefem q` of Tetgen.

 ### Reconstruct/Refine a three dimensional mesh with TetGen